searsia/beautiful-jekyll/_posts/2017-04-21-search-engine-in-your-browser.md

 In-browser search engines are feasible for small collections of up to a few thousand pages.
 They are easy to deploy and work on static web sites that do not handle any server-side processing.
 Their functionality is great from a privacy-perspective.
 Your browser downloads an inverted index or a static search result file, and it searches inside your own machine.
 The site that you are searching will not find out what you searched for.

 Please note, Searsia's in-browser search is still experimental and largely undocumented.
 The implementation in the v1 branch on Github is much better than the master branch, and it will be further improved in the near future.
 We will provide more guidelines and documentation once we release version 1.0.0 of Searsia.
-In the meantime, contact us if you need help trying out Searisa's in-browser search.
+In the meantime, contact us if you need help trying out Searsia's in-browser search.

 ## References